 The palace isn't just home to the queen; the palace is also home to The Royal Collection, a collection of famous paintings, sculptures and tapestries.

-Originally built in 1703, the palace has gone under numerous additions and changes which has transformed it into one of the most iconic buildings in London.
-During WWll the Palace survived nine bombings.
+Originally built in 1703, the palace has gone under numerous additions and changes, transforming it into one of the most iconic buildings in England and London.
+During WWll, the Palace survived nine bombings.

 Westminster Abbey is a breathtaking gothic style church that is a royal place for coronations, weddings and burials.
 While most people know it as Westminster Abbey, the buildings official name is Collegiate Church of St Peter, Westminster.